charles-mutabazi/oaf-wakulima/README.md

 # Wakulima App
 Steps to run the app on your mobile device.
-1. Install **Expo Go App** on your phone - [Google PlayStore](https://play.google.com/store/apps/details?id=host.exp.exponent) or [Apple AppStore](https://itunes.apple.com/app/apple-store/id982107779)
+1. Install **Expo Go Client App** on your phone - [Google PlayStore](https://play.google.com/store/apps/details?id=host.exp.exponent) or [Apple AppStore](https://itunes.apple.com/app/apple-store/id982107779)
-2. Open this [Expo Project Page](https://expo.dev/%40charles-mutabazi/oaf-wakulima?serviceType=classic&distribution=expo-go&releaseChannel=staging) from your phone browser.
-It should automatically request you to open the link using Expo Go app
+2. Open this [Expo Project Page](https://expo.dev/%40charles-mutabazi/oaf-wakulima?serviceType=classic&distribution=expo-go&releaseChannel=staging) and scan the QR code using your device, for iOS users, use the camera to scan the QR code and for Android users, use Expo Go app to scan the QR code.
 3. You should be able to run the app

 ### For Devs